Numerical method for Darcy flow derived using Discrete Exterior Calculus: Introduction

 \subsection{Our results:}

 Our discretization space is similar to the lowest order Raviart-Thomas elements.
 However, the linear system matrix resulting from our discretization is a saddle type matrix \cite{BeGoLi2005} with a \emph{diagonal} matrix as the top left block.
 Moreover our method is invariant with respect to coordinates or embedding of the simplices since the Hodge star is computed from quantities intrinsic to each simplex.
 Our method enforces mass balance locally and globally and passes several standard numerical tests.
 In 2D we show that the method passes patch test involving constant velocity and linear pressure.
 We also compare our numerical solution with an analytical solution for a more general source term.
 We develop a diagonal discretization of spatially dependent Hodge star that depends on the permeability.
 That is, the matrix representation of the Hodge star operator is diagonal.
 This is used for the case of layered medium with alternating permeabilities, and for a discontinuous medium where we use different pairs of permeability under constant velocity conditions.
 We also show that our method passes patch tests in the 3D case.
-We show numerical convergence of pressure and flux computed by our method.
+We show numerical convergence of pressure and flux computed by our method on a planar mesh.
 The numerically measured order of convergence for flux is about 1.9 and that for pressure is about 1.04.
+A numerical convergence study is also done for flow on a surface where the convergence orders are about 1.04 and 1 for flux and pressure, respectively.
 All these numerical results are in Section~\ref{sec:nmrclrslts} and the advantages of a DEC based approach are discussed in Section~\ref{sec:conclusions}.
 A discussion of boundary conditions in terms of exterior calculus is in Sections~\ref{sec:gvrngeqtns} and~\ref{subsec:patch2d}.